kaizencycle/Kaizen-OS/docs/CIVIC_MOUNT_INTEGRATION.md

 ## Overview

-The Civic Mount Boarding Protocol enables **LLM-agnostic continuity** by externalizing Civic OS memory, ethics, and operational state into manifest files that any reasoning engine can mount and verify.
+The Civic Mount Boarding Protocol enables **LLM-agnostic continuity** by externalizing Kaizen OS memory, ethics, and operational state into manifest files that any reasoning engine can mount and verify.

 ## Architecture